umeshpalai/Black-Sholes-Merton-Model-in-python/README.md

 # Black-Sholes-Merton-Model-in-python
-How to Calculate Option Price through Black Sholes Merton(BSM) model in python
+File-1 - How to Calculate Option Price through Black Sholes Merton(BSM) model in python File-2 - How to Calculate Option Greeks through Black Sholes Merton(BSM) model in python